MilesIParker/GoingNUTS/README.md

               Run the do-file "prepare_data.do".
 This file runs the ado-file "combine.do" and combines the weather data from all countries and creates an output file "raw_data.dta".
               The program then cleans the raw data and creates the event variables and subgroups for further analysis.

-Step 2 (Analysis): run "main_analysis.do" runs the main analysis (Figures 1, Figure 2, Figure 3, Figure 4, Figure 5, Figure 6)
+Step 2 (Analysis): run "main_analysis.do" for the main analysis (Figures 1, Figure 2, Figure 3, Figure 4, Figure 5, Figure 6)
-       and also conducts sectoral analysis for all three types of events.
+       and also sectoral analysis for all three types of events.
 Results will be saved in your local drive.

 # Set the path